Samadhankhomne/spacy-text-summarizer/README.md

 # spacy-text-summarizer
-An intelligent text summarization solution using spaCy, ideal for extracting core information from documents, articles, or any text-based content.
-This tool aims to provide quick, reliable summaries by identifying and condensing essential information.
+Text summarization using spaCy, designed for developers and data scientists aiming to extract meaningful insights from large volumes of text.
+This project offers methods for both extractive and abstractive summarization, utilizing spaCy's linguistic capabilities to produce context-aware and grammatically accurate summaries.